JosephJackels/ICS499Project/README.md

 - users can create accounts to manage their dashboards
 - widgets will populate dashboard
 - widgets can be weather, calendar, stock or comic type
+- widgets have a payload that stores data
-- backend fetches data from api's
+- backend fetches data from api's and stores in payload
 - backend can manage how often widgets are refreshed to prevent excess api calls
 - backend authenticates users and provides access tokens
 - frontend renders widgets visually
 - frontend manages tokens and passes instructions to backend
+- new widget types can be build in easily

 ## To run:
 - install spring boot